aimikel/messagebird/README.md

 ## Getting started

 ### Introduction
-This small project was implemented for the purposes of the the Interview Assignment that was given to me on 09/08/2017 by Messagebird and it was built in PHP using `Codeigniter v.3.1` through `composer` from https://github.com/kenjis/codeigniter-composer-installer using JQuery CDN, Bootstrap CDN and a Javascript cookie library from https://github.com/js-cookie/js-cookie.
+This small project was implemented for the purposes of the Junior Frontent Engineer Interview Assignment that was given to me on 09/08/2017 by Messagebird and it was built in PHP using `Codeigniter v.3.1` through `composer` from https://github.com/kenjis/codeigniter-composer-installer using JQuery CDN, Bootstrap CDN and a Javascript cookie library from https://github.com/js-cookie/js-cookie.